Open a PDF version to print this topic

 Physical activity

 Physical activity can really help to relieve stress.
 Even something like walking to the shops can help.
-Talk to your GP about Support for getting active.
+Talk to your general practice team about support for getting active.

 Take time to relax

-Taking time off now could stop you having to take time off later because you're sick.
+Taking time off now could stop you having to take time off later because you are sick.
 Find a balance between responsibility to others and responsibility to yourself.

 Learn relaxation techniques